 Python List Methods: A Practical Guide to Work with Lists

-Some examples of methods for Python lists are append (adds an item to the end of a list), insert (adds an item at a specific position in a list), remove (removes an item from a list), sort (sorts a list), index (returns the index of the first element with a given value in a list).
+Some examples of methods supported by Python lists are append (adds an item to the end of a list), insert (adds an item at a specific position in a list), remove (removes an item from a list), sort (sorts a list), index (returns the index of the first element with a given value in a list).

 Here is what the syntax to call a list method looks like: